- Our Guiding Principles

 We Can Do It!
 We are positive, confident, friendly and caring.
 We have ownership in the success of UT Dallas.

 Creating a Culture of Caring

 To achieve the University’s mission of Tier One status, UT Dallas must recruit and retain the best and brightest students, faculty and staff, and it must demonstrate the University’s partnership role in the community.

-The customer's experience can provide the determining factor in one's decision to work/study at UT Dallas or can create a visitor's lasting impression of the University.
+The customer’s experience can provide the determining factor in someone’s decision to work or study at UT Dallas, or can create a visitor’s lasting impression of the University.